shivalisahai/Election_Analysis/README.md

 | Raymon Anthony Doane    |      3.1%      |     11,606     |

 - *Which candidate won the election, what was their vote count, and what was their percentage of the total votes?*

-Diana DeGette won the election with 272,892 total votes and their percentage is 73.8%.
+Diana DeGette won the election with 272,892 total votes and the votes percentage is 73.8%.

 ## Election Audit Summary